Kingyeung129/kingyeung129/README.md

 ## Hi there 👋

+I am King 👑, developer wannabe and a tech enthusiast.
+Welcome to my GitHub profile! 😄

 <!--
 **Kingyeung129/kingyeung129** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.